TaxFairness/ScrapingVGSI/README.md

 The Grafton County Register of Deeds uses the AVA software to record deeds.
-The file **GraftonCounty-AVA-Export.html** contains a search for all transactions in Lyme, NH between 1 Apr 2019 and 1 Oct 2021.
+The search page at: https://ava.fidlar.com/NHGrafton/AvaWeb/#/searchresults seems only to return a max of 200 results.
+To collect information about a broad range of dates, it is necessary to search across date ranges that produce fewer than 200 results.
+Begin the process at the final date of interest, then keep adjusting the beginning date to produce fewer than 200 results.

+Then use the Browser's "Inspect" facility to Copy the Outer HTML, and paste the information into a separte .html file representing that date range.

-The `scrapingAVA.py` file sucks it in and produces a tab-delimited file that includes all the resords.
+The `scrapingAVA.py` file sucks in each of those files and produces a tab-delimited file that includes all the records.

+The five files **GCRoD-1.html** .. **GCRoD-5.html** were retrieved
+on 18Aug2022, each for a different date range to keep the record count under 200.
+After processing by `scrapingAVA.py`, the tab-separated output is in **GCRoD-N.tsv**

 NB: The "PLAN" entries don't have a Book&Page entry, so the results for those rows are shifted one column to the left.